jbcpollak/cfg/README.md

 # First Checkout of Repo On a New Computer

+## Pre Requisites
-On a Mac, ensure git is installed by running `xcode-select --install`
+On a Mac, ensure git is installed by running `xcode-select --install` Ensure you are logged into git so the clone command below works correctly.

 ```
+cd ~
 REPO=https://github.com/jbcpollak/cfg
 git clone --bare ${REPO}.git $HOME/.cfg
 function config {